hobyst/flmidi-kompletekontrol/docs/user/installation.rst

 ------------------------

 There should be a second MIDI script on the list called ``Native Instruments Komplete Kontrol (S-Series Custom MIDI Map) (user)``.
-You can assign this script to the MIDI device that represents the keyboard (named ``"KOMPLETE KONTROL - 1"``) to use the white buttons at the top of the screen when the keyboard is on MIDI mode to trigger different actions inside FL Studio
+You can assign this script to the MIDI device that represents the keyboard (named ``KOMPLETE KONTROL - 1``) to use the white buttons at the top of the screen when the keyboard is on MIDI mode to trigger different actions inside FL Studio

 In order for this optional script to work, you will need to load the Komplete Kontrol software and change the settings of the MIDI template the keyboard